sagepublishing/sage_tools_social_science/README.md

 To download the whitepaper as a pdf, please follow this [link](https://uk.sagepub.com/en-gb/eur/technologies-for-social-science-research).

-The underlying data is available as csv in this [repository](https://github.com/danielagduca/SAGE_tools_social_science/blob/master/data/master_tools_sep19.csv)
+The underlying data is available as csv in this repository's [data folder](https://github.com/danielagduca/SAGE_tools_social_science/blob/master/data/master_tools_sep19.csv)

 Both the whitepaper and the underlying data are open under CC-BY license.
 Please feel free to use and reuse, and contribute.
 We hope to update and publish newer versions of the white paper and the underlying data every few months.